How do I buy and install your new web-based apps?

-How do I buy your apps for Apple devices?
+How do I buy your "native" apps for Apple devices?

-If you are a parent or carer, or a professional not based in a school, you can purchase our apps for iPad, iPhone and iPod touch using the App Store app on your device.
+If you are a parent or carer, or a professional not based in a school, you can purchase our apps for iPad and iPhone using the App Store app on your device.
 The easiest way to find one of our apps on the App Store is to visit our website on your device, tap the Download on the App Store badge that's near the top of each page, and then select the app from the drop-down list.
 Alternatively, search for Special iApps on the store.

 To purchase any of our apps for a school, see the answer to the question below.

-How do I buy your apps for Android devices?
+How do I buy your "native" apps for Android devices?

 Note that for non-personal use (e.g. in a school) you must buy a separate copy of each app for every Android device you wish to use it on.